frirsta/admin-dashboard/README.md

-# admin-dashboard
+### Teztable backend management platform

-Teztable backend management platform
+1. Project overview
 1.1project background

 This project is to design and implement a platform where customers can log in and view the details of the orders and the results of tests.
 The functions of the platform mainly include user management, order management, and report management.